CONVERSATIONS IN MAINE

 She was named Picture Editor of the Year three times, twice in the POYi competition and once in the NPPA Best of Photojournalism.

-Moran is a founding member of the International League of Conservation Photographers and currently serves on the Board.
+Moran is a founding member of the International League of Conservation Photographers.
 She is on the advisory committee for Focused on Nature and is Chair of the Jury for Wildlife Photographer of the Year.
 As a member of Moran Griffin Studio she continues to edit books and photo projects and mentor photographers.
 Moran works with the Siena International Photo Awards Festival and xPosure Festival in Sharjah, UAE.
 She lives in Dresden, Maine, with her husband and two bad cats.

 Bill was creative director at National Geographic magazine and director of photography at The Nature Conservancy.
 He was named POYi Picture Editor of the Year three times for work at the Columbia Daily Tribune and the Philadelphia Inquirer magazine.
 He was named College Photographer of the Year in 1976.